 A home health aide worker must be empathetic and caring.
 Growing old or ill or becoming injured (or, in some cases, all of the above) can be scary and alienating.
 A home health aide is on the front line with patients in vulnerable states.
 To take proper care of them and make them feel safe, a home health aide should have a natural tendency toward compassionate care.
-Other related skills necessary for home health aide workers are
+Below, see some related skills necessary for home health aide workers: